 From research to practice, global government to community engagement, AJEM focuses on promoting and facilitating discussion and debate at all levels of emergency management.
 The Journal’s papers feature extensive analysis, considered views, lessons learned and insights into current and future issues from researchers and practitioners.

 As an academic publication, AJEM is highly regarded in its field within the national and international community for strong scholarly research underpinned by evidence.
 The Journal follows a double-blind refereeing process for research articles undergoing peer review.

 AJEM welcomes submissions from all areas of emergency management theory and practice, with a focus on risk reduction, readiness, response, and recovery, for its quarterly publication.

 AJEM is available for free via online subscription.
 You can subscribe to receive the email alert for the next edition here.

-Print copies of AJEM will soon be available via subscription for national and international subscribers.
+Print copies of AJEM are available via subscription for national and international subscribers.
+Click here to subscribe.

 AJEM is published by the Australian Institute for Disaster Resilience – a national centre for excellence for knowledge and skills development in the emergency management sector.

 Your feedback is always welcome.
 Please send comments directly to the editorial team at email@example.com